vsouza/awesome-ios/README.md

  * [CoreDragon](https://github.com/nevyn/CoreDragon)  - [iOS] Stop using context menus.
 Drag and drop instead, even between apps!
  * [URLEmbeddedView](https://github.com/szk-atmosphere/URLEmbeddedView) - Automatically caches the object that is confirmed the Open Graph Protocol, and displays it as URL embedded card. :large_orange_diamond:
  * [AEConicalGradient](https://github.com/tadija/AEConicalGradient) - Conical (angular) gradient layer written in Swift. :large_orange_diamond:
+ * [EVFaceTracker](https://github.com/evermeer/EVFaceTracker) - Calculate the distance and angle of your device with regards to your face :large_orange_diamond:

 ##### Activity Indicator